 Prescriptions became a point of discussion for coverage in 2003.
 The Medicare Prescription Drug Improvement and Modernization Act changed the way Medigap policies treated drugs.

 Depending on the plan, some could keep their old policies while others took the option to purchase new coverage.
 Those that had to buy new insurance had protection from rising premiums.

 The federal government made it illegal for the plan provider to take into account the buyer’s past claims, health records, pre-existing conditions, and other issues to calculate the premium.

 It was after the passing of the Medicare Prescription Drug Improvement and Modernization Act that the federal government introduced two additional supplement plans.

 These new plans offer two features:

 - Maximum out of pocket limits

 These were the only two plan options that had to include these features.
-However, there were plenty of Medigap plans available from Plan A to N.
+However, there were plenty of Medigap plans available.

 As the coverage evolved and new legislation changed the requirements and guidelines, some of these plans became obsolete.
-For example, after 2010, Plans E, H, I, and J were no longer valid.
+After 2010, Plans E, H, I, and J were no longer available.

 Genetic Information Nondiscrimination Act